-These are in many ways the most important years of a child’s education.
-The greatest percentage of everything a human learns in its life is between the ages of 0 and 6 and so foundations laid at this level will serve the child for the rest of their school career and beyond.
-This is why the emphasis in the Preschool and Primary Section is very much on Learning.
+These are in many ways the most important years of a child’s education: the greatest percentage of everything a human learns in its life is between the ages of 0 and 6; and so foundations laid at this level will serve the child for the rest of their school career and beyond.
+This is why the emphasis in the Pre-School and Primary Section is very much on learning.
 BISL provides a caring, nurturing environment which will enable the children to thrive and enjoy their learning experience.
 We take into account each individual child’s ability to enable them to take their next step with appropriate support.

 A typical day includes:

-- Circle time (Hello, welcome songs, etc.)
+- Morning Circle time (Hello, welcome songs, story etc.)

 - Directed learning activities (Jolly Phonics Programme and Maths Activities)

 - Snack (morning and afternoon - children bring their own from home)